Our Equines – Our Partners!

 These two handsome fellows are co-captains – hence the names Captain Lewis and Captain Clark – of their beautiful black cart with red trimming.
 Sporting lovely Amish made leather harnesses, these two cut quite a figure on the roads of Lolo.
 With more training, we hope to have them in parades in the BIG city of Missoula.

 Meet Captain Lewis and Captain Clark.
-This team is Dunrovin Ranch’s newest equines who came in August of 2013.
+This team came to Dunrovin in August of 2013.
 It all started as some many things do at Dunrovin – with a phone call from someone wanting to do something with horses.
 In this case, it was a phone call from a lovely woman asking if Dunrovin knew of anyone who might be interested in purchasing a pair of draft ponies along with their beautiful black and red carriage and black leather Amish harnesses.
+Our intent was NOT to purchase the ponies and their lovely cart, but to help her find a good place for them.
+Well, after meeting them and experiencing their wonderful team work, we just couldn't resist!

 Dunrovin’s Rescue Horse